vinceq-usgs/dyfi4/docs/dyfi-questionnaire-api.rst

 language
 --------

 A code that specifies the language version used for the form.
-Supported values are 'en' (English) and 'es' (Spanish).
+Curently supported values are 'en' (English) and 'es' (Spanish).
+This is for statistical purposes only.

 server
 ------